Carrier Comparison

 Ground Advantage is best for non-urgent shipments; Priority Mail is worth the upgrade for faster delivery and included insurance

 USPS Ground Advantage saves you $2-5 per package compared to Priority Mail, but delivers in 2-5 days instead of 1-3 days.
-Priority Mail also includes up to $100 of insurance and free flat rate boxes, making it the better choice when speed or protection matters.
+Priority Mail also includes up to $100 of insurance and flat rate boxes that ship to your door at no charge, making it the better choice when speed or protection matters.
+The real money is not in picking one winner forever.
+It is in matching every single order to the cheaper valid service.
+Get that wrong on a $3 spread, ship 30 orders a week, and you are quietly handing USPS roughly $4,680 a year that you could have kept.

 Side-by-Side Comparison